HarshalMore/Continuous-Character-Occurrence-/README.md

 consecutive repeated characters if the character is repeated more than n times.
 Here, n is called 'repeat_threshold' and it is provided by the user.

-for e.g. input 'Heeeello' for repeat_threshold 2 would return e:[1,4]
+For e.g. input 'Heeeello' for repeat_threshold 2 would return e:[1,4]
 as the letter 'e' is repeated more than twice consecutively.
 Here 1 is the start index of the repeated character(i.e. 'e' in this case) and 4 is the end index.